-In this post, I’ll take you through three important things referral marketing programs need to be successful.
+In this post, we’ll go through how referral marketing programs work, and the best referral marketing features to be successful.

-Most referral marketing programs don’t work because companies haven’t laid the groundwork for meaningful customer relationships.
-Before you can ask customers for referrals (which is kind of a big deal), you’ll need to consistently engage them, and turn them into brand advocates.
+Most referral marketing programs struggle to succeed because companies haven’t laid the groundwork for meaningful customer relationships.
+Before you can ask customers to refer their friends, you’ll need to consistently engage them and turn them into brand advocates.

-To do this, invite your best customers to join an exclusive online hub—known as an advocate marketing program—where they can get to know your product or service even better, and interact with you directly by sharing feedback and participating in fun or educational challenges.
+To do this, why not invite your best customers to join an exclusive online hub, known as an advocate marketing program?
+With an advocate marketing program, they can get to know your product or service even better, and interact with you directly by sharing feedback and participating in fun or educational challenges.

-By communicating regularly with your customers, educating them about your brand and offering them valuable resources (like networking opportunities, exclusive access to new product features, etc.) they’ll be excited to tell friends about their awesome experience.
+By communicating regularly with your customers, educating them about your brand and offering them valuable resources (like networking opportunities or exclusive access to new product features, for example) they’ll be excited to tell friends about their experience with your brand.

-2. They ask for referrals at the right time
+2. Ask for referrals at the right time

 - When they sign and are excited about working with you